esesmuedgars/IdeaKit/README.md

 <!--Character credit goes to [Pablo Stanley](https://twitter.com/pablostanley) with his [Open Peeps](https://www.openpeeps.com) hand-drawn illustration library.-->
 </p>
 <p align="center">
 Thank you for taking the time to expand your knowledge!
-For additional study materials visit <a href="https://github.com/esesmuedgars/IdeaKit/blob/pilot/README.md">previous issue</a>!
+For additional study materials visit the <a href="https://github.com/esesmuedgars/IdeaKit/blob/pilot/README.md">previous issue</a>!
 <br>
 <br>
 Found a topic insightful?
 You can add your comments and open a discussion using the comment section below.